Sinusitis is inflammation of the sinus cavities. It is usually associated with infection. The sinus cavities are air-filled spaces in the skull.

 Sinusitis is called acute if it lasts for less than 4 weeks, subacute if it lasts 4-12 weeks, and chronic if symptoms last for more than 3 months.
 You may have recurrent sinusitis if you have repeated bouts of acute sinusitis.

 Copyright © Nucleus Medical Media, Inc.

-Infectious sinusitis is caused by bacterial or fungal infection of the sinus cavities.
-The most common organisms to cause acute sinusitis include:
+Infectious sinusitis is caused by bacterial, viral, or rarely fungal infection of fluid in the sinus cavities.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Sinusitis is diagnosed based on its symptoms and tenderness of the sinuses when pressed.